pacstall/pacup.py/README.md

 then it compiles a list of filters specified in the `repology` variable in the pacscript.
 Then it queries the [Repology API](https://repology.org/api) to get all the repositories which have packaged that package.
-After which it applies the filter to the response, and from the filterate it considers the **first** repository's package's version to be the latest.
+After which it applies the filter to the response, and from the filterate it considers the most common version to be the latest.

 Then it replaces all occurrences of the previous `version`'s value in the `url` with the latest one placeholder's value with the latest version, and downloads